minetest-mods/edit/README.md

 of blocks to mark ones.
 It provides functionalities of `cut`, `copy`, `paste` and `delete`, but using always special blocks to mark the dessired area.

+This mod was inspired by the Fill Start and Fill End blocks in Manic Digger.

 ![screenshot](screenshot.png)

 Technical information